Have you or your loved one been sexually abused, assaulted, harassed? Not sure?

 Victim Advocacy Services for Victims and their Families

-I help victims of sexual abuse, assault, harassment, and human / sex trafficking navigate the reporting, legal, and personal process to help them reclaim their power.
+I help victims of sexual abuse, assault, and harassment, navigate the reporting, legal, and personal process to help them move forward.
 If you haven't already, please read my story on my ABOUT page so you will get to know me better and why I quote Rob Bell, "Nobody can guide you up a mountain they themselves haven't climbed."

 I want to help you get through the traumatic experience that brought you here.